terminalwaltz/minichord/documentation/docs/assembly.md

+> **Note: While the minichord kits are not yet for sale, they will be soon.
+To be informed about the project and the release date of those kits, please subscribe to [the newsletter](https://buttondown.com/BenjaminPoilve).**

 # **Assembly notes**

 Please note that depending on the kit version, you may not have to follow all the steps:

 * If you are building a minichord from scratch, start at [PCB Manufacturing](#pcb-manufacturing)
-* If you have the "PCB kit" or the "electronics kit", start at [Through-hole soldering](#through-hole-soldering)
-* If you have the "full kit" start at [Final assembly](#final-assembly)
+* If you have a minichord kit start at [Enclosure Manufacturing](#enclosure-manufacturing)

-Those kits are not yet on sale.
-To be informed when they are available, please subscribe to [the newsletter](https://buttondown.com/BenjaminPoilve).

 In any case, bill of material (BOM) and necessary tools are listed at the beginning of each section.